 Let’s explore the best things to do in Britain:

 1. New Britain Museum of American Art (NBMAA)

-When this museum backing onto Walnut Hill Park opened in 1903 it became the first in the country to be devoted solely to American Art.
+When this museum opened in 1903 it became the first in the country to be devoted solely to American Art.
 Over time the permanent collection has swelled to more than 8,300 pieces.

-There’s a great inventory of colonial and federal portraits by the likes of John Trumbull, John Smibert, John Singleton Copley and Mather Brown, as well as 19th-century still lifes and pieces by the Hudson River School, American Impressionists and the Ash Can School.
+There’s a great inventory of colonial and federal portraits by the likes of John Trumbull, John Smibert, John Singleton Copley and Mather Brown.
+You’ve also got 19th-century still lifes and pieces by the Hudson River School, American Impressionists and the AshCan School.

 Among the 20th-century luminaries are Georgia O’Keeffe and Thomas Hart Benton, represented by his mural series “The Arts of Life in America”.
 The NBMAA is also assembling a collection of post-contemporary art, with names like Stephanie Deshpande, Richard T. Scott and Patricia Watwood.

 I was lucky enough to be here for Illuminations, a set of transformative installations by Pakistani-American artist Anila Quayyum Agha.